City-of-Helsinki/drupal-hdbt/.github/npm_audit_template.md

 ## How to install

 * Update the HDBT theme
-  * `git checkout npm-audit && git pull origin npm-audit`
+  * `git checkout automation/npm-audit && git pull origin automation/npm-audit`
 * In theme folder, run `nvm use && npm i`

 ## How to test